-As the amount of readings is more than what a five-weeks-course may allow a working teacher to read, the necessity of saving time and "socializing" the contents suggests cooperative working.
+As the amount of readings is more than what a working teacher may be able to read, the necessity for saving time and "socializing" the contents suggests cooperative working.
 That is, everybody will read a different chapter at the same time, and each person will be in charge of helping the others to understand the subject as clear as it is, through the reading presentations!!!
-In addition, we all know how tedious is to stay a day long doing the same thing - listen to a person speaking of "something" - that is why my recommendation is to prepare a meaningful and participative reading presentation.
+In addition, we all know how tedious is to stay a day long doing the same thing - listen to a person speaking about "something" - that is why my recommendation is to prepare a meaningful and participative reading presentation.
 Lessons are in your hands, make them what you want them to be!!!